In this article:

 "Short account history" is one of more than 100 possible risk factors that might be included with your FICO® Score to help explain what's impacting your credit score.

-When you check your free FICO® Score 8 through Experian, you'll see a list of both positive and negative factors.
+When you check your FICO® Score 8 for free through Experian, you'll see a list of both positive and negative factors.
 Your Score Profile may list up to four top factors that are helping your score and up to four top factors that are hurting your credit score.

 How Short Account History Affects Your FICO® Score

 If "short account history" is a top factor influencing your FICO® Score, it will appear in the list of items hurting your score.
 That risk factor means the length of your credit history—one of the five major factors influencing your FICO® Scores—is holding your score back.

 The FICO® Score uses the length of your credit history, which FICO sometimes calls "age of accounts," as a measure of your experience as a credit user.
 Credit scoring models reflect the historical trend that borrowers with more experience managing credit accounts tend to be more reliable about repaying debts than those with limited credit histories.
 Therefore, a longer credit history tends to bring higher credit scores, and seeing the "short account history" risk factor indicates your limited credit experience is potentially hurting your scores.

 The good news is that the length of your credit history is responsible for only about 15% of your FICO® Score.
 If it's the most significant negative influence on your score, then there's relatively little wrong with your credit report.
 You'd potentially be in far worse shape if you had major issues with your payment history, which is responsible for about 35% of your FICO® Score, or with the amounts you owe on your accounts, which makes up about 30% of your score.

 The not-so-good news is that there's not much you can do to improve the length of your credit history beyond being patient.
 If you bide your time while avoiding credit missteps, the length of your credit history will eventually become an asset and start to influence your credit scores for the better.